 Adult Disability Report

-You can also fill out the Adult Disability Report online.
-When you fill this form out online, it’s combined with the Work History Report.
+If you file online, you'll find that the Adult Disability Report has just been combined into the main application, along with the Work History Report.
 In this part of the online application, you will be asked in detail about your medical conditions.
 You’ll also need to include the types of medical treatment you have received and the names of the doctors and hospitals you’ve visited.

 Make sure you enter all physical and mental conditions that you suffer from.
 Even if you think one of your medical conditions isn’t severe, the combination of your conditions can add up to an inability to work.